#{ServerName}

 Dog brush

-Your dog will love a little bit of pampering during their time away!
-It’s also a good idea to pack a brush for after a rainy day walk, as brushing can stop your pet’s fur from becoming matted.
+On your holiday adventures, your dog is sure to get dirty, muddy fur.
+It’s a good idea to pack a brush for after a rainy day walk, as brushing can stop your pet’s fur from becoming matted.

 An old sheet for your dog

-An older dog dozing on a bed
+An older dog resting its head and dozing on an old white sheet.

 Perfect for both in the car and the holiday cottage, laying down an old sheet means that floors will no longer get covered with dog hair.
 We do not allow dogs to lie on beds or chairs in our properties, and any hair must also be cleaned up before you leave the cottage.

-Rucksack for carrying goodies and handy essentials
+Backpack for carrying goodies and handy essentials

 A good rucksack is essential for dog walks!
 These are super handy for keeping everything you need for your waggy-tailed buddy close to hand, while still having your hands free to fully enjoy everything around you.